Jeffrey Angles: Honors

-In 2009, Angles received the Japan-U.S. Friendship Commission Prize for the Translation of Japanese Literature, administered by the Donald Keene Center of Japanese Culture at Columbia University for his translation of Forest of Eyes: Selected Poems of Chimako Tada.
+In 2009, Angles received the Japan-U.S. Friendship Commission Prize for the Translation of Japanese Literature, administered by the Donald Keene Center of Japanese Culture at Columbia University for his translation of Forest of Eyes: Selected Poems of Chimako Tada by Chimako Tada.
 This same book also won the Harold Morton Landon Translation Award from the Academy of American Poets in 2011.
 His book of translations, Killing Kanoko: Selected Poems of Hiromi Itō, published in 2009 by Action Books, was a finalist in the poetry category of the Best Translated Book Award offered by Three Percent.

 His translation of the wartime memoirs of the gay writer Mutsuo Takahashi, Twelve Views from the Distance, was shortlisted for a Lambda Literary Award (memoir category) in 2013.
 Moreover, his translation of the classic modernist novel The Book of the Dead, written in the middle of World War II by the gay novelist, poet, and ethnologist Shinobu Orikuchi attracted a significant amount of attention, winning both the Aldo and Jeanne Scaglione Prize for a Translation of a Literary Work from the Modern Language Association and the first-ever Lindsley and Masao Miyoshi Prize from the Donald Keene Center of Japanese Culture at Columbia University.

 Angles has also won grants from the National Endowment for the Arts and the 2008 PEN Translation Fund Grant from PEN American Center for his translation of the memoirs of the contemporary poet Mutsuo Takahashi.

 In 2008, Angles was invited to the Kennedy Center in Washington DC to serve as the curator for the literary events in the Japan: Culture+Hyperculture Festival.
 He has also been interviewed on NPR's All Things Considered about the short story collection Japan: A Traveler's Literary Companion, which he co-edited with J. Thomas Rimer.

 In 2009–2010, Angles was a visiting researcher at the International Research Center for Japanese Studies, where he organized a group research project about the history of translation practices in Japan.
 In 2011, he was a visiting professor in Comparative Literature at the Komaba campus of the University of Tokyo.

 In 2017, Angles was awarded the Yomiuri Prize for Literature, a prize comparable to America's Pulitzer Prize, in poetry during a formal ceremony in Tokyo on Feb.
-17. Angles won the prize for his book of Japanese-language poetry, "Watashi no hizukehenkosen" ("My International Date Line").
+17. Angles won the prize for his book of Japanese-language poetry, Watashi no hizukehenkosen ("My International Date Line").
 Angles is one of the few non-native speakers to win the award and is the first non-native ever to win for a book of poetry.